Do I Have to Quit My Job to Be an Elderly Caregiver For My Parents?12 minute read

-Every day, countless professionals in the workforce find themselves mired in what can seemingly be the most beguiling of circumstances, where they are forced to ask themselves if they are prepared to quit their job, forgo income, and lose out on important career opportunities in order to ensure that their aging or ailing parent is healthy and well-taken care of with long-term care.
+Every day, countless people in the workforce find themselves asking if they are prepared to quit their job, forgo income, and lose out on important career opportunities in order to ensure that their aging or ailing parent is healthy and well-taken care of with long-term care.

 If you are one of the millions of Americans considering leaving the workplace in order to take on the role of caregiving for an elderly or disabled parent or relative, read on below to learn more about many of the most critical issues you should be considering through your professional transition.
 With our abundance of valuable insight, tips, and easy-to-read charts, you will be able to arm yourself with the vital information you need to make the most educated and well-informed decision possible.

-As we grow older and hit many important milestones in our lives, it is important to note that simultaneous to our own aging experience is that of our parents’.
-As our parents grow in age and begin to near their Golden Years, it often becomes readily apparent that they will soon (if they haven’t already) begin to require far more assistance in the way of daily living tasks, chores, and more.
+As we grow older and hit many important milestones in our lives, it is important to note that simultaneous to our own aging experience is that of our parents.
+As our parents grow in age and begin to near their golden years, it often becomes apparent that they will soon (if they haven’t already) begin to require far more assistance in the way of daily living tasks, chores, and more.

-Far before you consider seriously quitting your job, ensure that you have analyzed all aspects of the situation carefully, with the first assessment beginning with the current (and foreseeable future) situation your parent is experiencing to ultimately determine the best and most appropriate level of care for all parties involved.
+Before you consider quitting your job, ensure that you have analyzed all aspects of the situation carefully, with the first assessment beginning with the current (and foreseeable future) situation your parent is experiencing to ultimately determine the best and most appropriate level of care for all parties involved.

-Making the decision to take on the role of primary live-in caregiver for your elderly parent is not an easy nor simple decision to make.
+The decision to take on the role of primary live-in caregiver for your elderly parent is not an easy nor simple one to make.
 Beginning with a heart-to-heart discussion with your parent about their daily needs, assistance requirements, and living preferences are just the beginning of a process that is fraught with details that must be addressed.

 This opening discussion should be gentle in tone, loving in nature and absent of any resentment, anger, or irritability.
 Attempting to have a discussion surrounding the aspects of senior care while in a bad mood will result in little but strain between you and your parent, without you having been able to glean the important information you need to make the best decision for you and your parent.